-Before your visit to the Museum
+Before your visit to the Memorial

 Imagine your life as a world traveler.
 Also, imagine with every trip you take, you are gathering information to make yourself a world leader.
 Your teacher has divided you into teams, with each team studying a particular time in Churchill's life and travels.
-You have Churchill's life from the time he was 26 years old to 40 years of age.
-These are his early political years and you can see he traveled to many places.
+You have Churchill's life from the time he was 47 years old to 60 years of age.
+The whole world was recovering from World War I.

-Step One: On the map worksheets included, find the places Churchill visited listed below and fill in the accompanying blanks.
+Step One: On the map worksheets included, find the places Churchill visited below and fill in the accompanying blanks.